The Surprising Reason The Mister Rogers Documentary, ‘Won’t You Be My Neighbor,’ Got A PG-13 Rating

 Fred Rogers was as G-rated as they come, but the late star of the classic kiddie series, Mister Rogers’ Neighborhood, still appreciated adult humor once in a while.
-In the new feel-good documentary Won’t You Be My Neighbor?,the Mister Rogers star’s life is profiled 50 years after the debut of his iconic children’s show.
+In the new feel-good documentary Won’t You Be My Neighbor?, the Mister Rogers star’s life is profiled 50 years after the debut of his iconic children’s show.
 But there is one surprising incident that seems to be behind the biopic’s PG-rating.

 In an interview with Entertainment Weekly, the film’s Oscar-winning director Morgan Neville confirmed that the kind and mild-mannered Fred Rogers was exactly the way he appeared on television, right down to his signature sweaters.
 Neville revealed that Rogers, who died in 2003, was “a man of incredible routine” who would wake up at 5 a.m. and read the Bible, then go to the Pittsburgh Athletic Club and swim a mile every morning.